If comprehensive funding cuts have taken away all your funding for activities, then it is unlikely that you will find a willing merger partner.

 1. Is there a clear business case for merging?

-2. Are the Objects compatible in the governing documents of the organizations?
+2. Are the Objects compatible in the governing documents of the organisations?

 3. Is there potential agreement on the size and composition of the new trustee board?